 ASH: Animal Land is such a quirky series.
 It took a volume or two for it to really grow on me, but I ended up quite liking it.
 Animal Land is cute, but it can also be very, very dark.

-MELINDA: I tried getting into this and initially failed.
+MJ: I tried getting into this and initially failed.
 Given Ash’s reaction, I wonder if I should give it another shot?

 SEAN: By now Negima’s omnibuses have caught up with the translator changes, so the best reason to get this 8th volume is if you missed the series the first time around.